alneuma/Regulang/README.md

 The goal is to implement different types of Representations of regular languages and make it possible to translate between them.
 So far I have implemented some functionality for [nondeterministic finite automations](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) (NFAs), enclosed in the `NFA.hs` file.
 [Deterministic finite automations](https://en.wikipedia.org/wiki/Deterministic_finite_automaton) (DFAs) are treated as a special case of NFAs, as they mathematically are.

-## NFA.hs

-Depends on `Data.Set`

 ### Creating and analysing NFAs

 #### NFA
 ```haskell
 data NFA a
 ```
-The typev-ariable should be an Ord-Type, as pretty much all the functions depend on that.
+The type-variable should be an Ord-Type, as pretty much all the functions depend on this.

-I chose to implement one of the more general definitions of NFAs which allows for multiple start states, aswell as arrows that, instead of just symbols, take whole words as labels including the empty word.
+I chose to implement one of the more general definitions of NFAs which allows for multiple start states, as well as arrows that, instead of just symbols, take whole words as labels including the empty word.

 #### makeNFA
 ```haskell
 makeNFA :: (Ord a) => [a] -> [SymbolRL] -> [((a,WordRL),[a])] -> [a] -> [a] -> Maybe (NFA a)
 ```

-Convenient way to create an NFA as it takes lists as arguments instead of sets.
+Make an NFA without the directly applying the data constructor, which would need to be supplied with `Set` type values from `Data.Set`.

 In the type signature I write [SymbolRL] instead of WordRL, because the argument is not to be understood as a word, but as a list of symbols, that will be translated into a